kraif999/ATS/README.md

 This branch contains experiments involving the implementation of a wide range of trading strategies across various asset classes.
 The performance of these strategies, referred to as 'Active,' is compared against a benchmark buy-and-hold strategy, referred to as 'Passive'.
 Additionally, there is TSA class which analyses time series patterns and various characteristics.
+Also,the estimation of a strategy's trading profile has been introduced (see the example in estimate_trading_profile.R).
+Its purpose is to assess the overall risk profile of a strategy (macroscopic level) and provide a detailed list of trades (microscopic level) across multiple markets and time periods (including the choice of in-sample or out-of-sample data split) under varying market conditions.
+Furthermore, the framework supports the application of stop-loss and profit-taking mechanisms, enabling users to manage risk and lock in profits.

 All strategies are architected using the R6 class system, which provides a modular and flexible framework for incorporating new features or strategies.